wpmetabox/docs/_docs/extensions/meta-box-builder.md

 Please note that the screen says **Field Groups** instead of **Meta Boxes**.
 We think the term "meta box" might be confusing, since it's the name of the [Meta Box plugin](https://metabox.io).
 Besides, the meta box builder is for creating custom fields, using field group with a simple meaning of "set of custom fields" makes sense.
 This term also works in case you want to build [front-end forms](https://metabox.io/plugins/mb-frontend-submission/), [settings pages](https://metabox.io/plugins/mb-settings-page/) or [user fields](https://metabox.io/plugins/mb-user-meta/).

-## Creating a meta box (a field group)
+## Creating a field group

-You must create a meta box before you can add fields to it.

-To do that, go to *Meta Box &rarr; Custom Fields*.
+To create a field group, go to *Meta Box &rarr; Custom Fields*.
 Then click the **Add New** button.

 On the add new field group screen, enter a name for your new field group in the **Title** box.
 The field group ID is then automatically generated.
 You can change the ID if you want, it's optional.

 Then select the fields you want to add to the field group on the left.
 When click on a field, it will be automatically added to the list of fields in the field group.
-We'll see the settings of each fields in the next section.
+We'll see the settings of each fields in a section below.

 ![creating a meta box (field group)](https://i.imgur.com/K7BzNfZ.png)

 {% include alert.html content="To find a field type quickly, type its name in the input box above the field list.
-The plugin will filters the fields to show only matched fields." %}
+The plugin will filter the fields and show only matched fields." %}

 When it's done, click button **Publish** to save the field group.
 You also can click on **Save as Draft** link if you don't want to publish it, e.g. making it not available in the edit post screen.